first of all, tell us something about your upcoming work. What are you into at the moment?

 I teach a little at Coventry University.
 It gets me out of the studio and talking to real people, which keeps me sane.
 I’m always happy to help out new illustrators, as long as they have made the effort to research what I do.
 I never reply to mass emails I get sent from people.

 Before you put your work “out there”.
 Do you have it critiqued by someone else, or do you just go with what your heart tells you is right?

-The first artist that comes to your mind in front of your next blank canvas?
+Who’s the first illustrator/artist that comes to your mind in front of your next blank page?

 It’s got to be all about me and the project at that stage.